.300 Winchester Magnum: Comparison with other .30 caliber big game cartridges

 Compared with the 30-06 Springfield the .300 Winchester Magnum provides a roughly 400 ft/s increase in velocity.
 This translates to about 20% greater energy advantage over the 30-06 Springfield cartridge.
-Due to the short neck, heavier bullets particularly those weighing greater than 200 gr and mono-metal bullets such as the Barnes X bullets will need to be seated more deeply into the cartridge.
-As the bullet will take up volume which could have been taken by the propellant velocity advantages diminish as the weight of the bullet increases.
+Due to the short neck, heavier bullets, particularly those weighing greater than 200 gr and mono-metal bullets such as the Barnes X bullets, will need to be seated more deeply into the cartridge.
+As the bullet takes up volume that the propellant could have occupied, the velocity advantage diminishes as the bullet's weight increases.

-The .300 Winchester Magnum is known for its accuracy and has been used for 1000 yd and 1000 m competitions.
-While in hunting situations such accuracy is unnecessary, such accuracy does aid in the extending the range of the cartridge.
-Taken together with its performance it remains one of the most useful and popular cartridges today.
+The .300 Winchester Magnum is known for its accuracy and has been used in 1000 yd- and 1000 m-yard competitions.
+While in hunting situations, such accuracy is unnecessary, it does aid in extending the cartridge's range.
+Taken together with its performance, it remains one of the most useful and popular cartridges today.

-Although cartridges such as the .30-378 Weatherby Magnum, .300 Remington Ultra Magnum and the .300 Weatherby Magnum all exceed performance of the .300 Winchester Magnum none of these cartridges can be chambered in a standard length action.
-Few .30 caliber (7.62 mm) standard length cartridges can match the performance and versatility of the .300 Winchester Magnum.
+Although cartridges such as the .30-378 Weatherby Magnum, .300 Remington Ultra Magnum, and the .300 Weatherby Magnum all exceed the performance of the .300 Winchester Magnum.
+None of these cartridges can be chambered in a standard-length action.
+Few .30-caliber (7.62 mm) standard-length cartridges match the performance and versatility of the .300 Winchester Magnum.

-The down side to this performance is recoil.
-The amount of recoil the cartridge generates is a step up from the non-magnum .30 caliber (7.62 mm) cartridges.
+The downside to this performance is recoil.
+The amount of recoil the cartridge generates is a step up from that of the non-magnum .30-caliber (7.62 mm) cartridges.
 Its recoil is about 30% greater than that of the .30-06 Springfield, which is known as a 'stout' cartridge.
-With the average load for the .300 Winchester Magnum, the recoil energy is roughly 30 ft lbs.
+With the average load for the .300 Winchester Magnum, the recoil energy is roughly 30 ft-lbs.
 This would put the .300 Winchester Magnum at the upper limit of what most shooters can shoot comfortably for extended shooting sessions.
-As a rough comparison, the recoil of the .300 Winchester Magnum is roughly comparable to a 12 gauge shotgun shooting 1 oz. slugs.
-This greater recoil can make the .300 Winchester Magnum, despite its inherent accuracy advantages, a harder cartridge to shoot accurately, when compared to non-magnum .30 caliber cartridges such as the .30-06 Springfield or the .308 Winchester.
-On the other hand, recoil is subjective (some are more sensitive to it than others) and one can get used to it with practice.
-Also, many rifles available today now have effective recoil attenuating features built into them, such as muzzle compensators and energy absorbing stocks and butt-pads, that can significantly lessen recoil as it is felt by the shooter.
+As a rough comparison, the recoil of the .300 Winchester Magnum is roughly comparable to a 12-gauge shotgun shooting 1 oz. slugs.
+This greater recoil can make the .300 Winchester Magnum, despite its inherent accuracy advantages, a harder cartridge to shoot accurately than non-magnum .30-caliber cartridges such as the .30-06 Springfield or the .308 Winchester.
+On the other hand, recoil is subjective (some are more sensitive to it than others), and one can get used to it with practice.
+Also, many rifles available today have effective recoil-attenuating features built into them, such as muzzle compensators and energy-absorbing stocks and butt-pads, that can significantly lessen the recoil the shooter feels.

 Recoil from the .300 Win Mag is noticeably higher than the well-known and popular .30-06 Springfield.
-Subsequently, Remington has made low-recoil rounds called "Managed-Recoil" available for the .300 Win Mag, which recoil less while providing performance similar to the .30-06 Springfield.
+Subsequently, Remington has made low-recoil rounds called "Managed-Recoil" available for the .300 Win Mag, which have lower recoil while providing performance similar to the .30-06 Springfield.